nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Prerequisites**: A property that has an owner with name containing "Johnny" must exist in the property list.

-1. Test case: `filterproperties -o Johnny`
+1. Test case: `filterprops -o Johnny`
    Expected: Buyer list should be filtered to contain only properties whose owners have names containing "Johnny".
    "x properties listed" message should be displayed, where x refers to the number of properties in the new filtered list.

-2. Test case: `filterproperties`, `filterproperties 1`, `filterproperties x`
+2. Test case: `filterprops`, `filterprops 1`, `filterprops x`
-   Expected: "Invalid command format" error message should be displayed, along with information regarding the syntax of the `filterproperties` command and a correct example.
+   Expected: "Invalid command format" error message should be displayed, along with information regarding the syntax of the `filterprops` command and a correct example.

 ### Listing all buyers